Best Restaurants in Midtown Ruidoso: A Local's Honest Guide

 When to go: Lunch is great.
 It's also one of the better places in town to grab food after skiing.
 The vibe is casual and they're used to people coming in with gear.

-Sacred Grounds Coffee: The Morning Ritual
+Downshift Riverside: The Morning Ritual

-A perfectly pulled espresso shot in a ceramic cup
+An espresso in a glass cup

 Noisy Water Winery: The Best Patio in Ruidoso